shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 - Intrigue around spy
 - Who did it
 - Checkmate
+- you are in loop / ability to move on.
 ### Conflict
 ‘No conflict, no drama’
 - conflict of interests